 Once you create and/or modify settings profiles, they can be deployed to the targeted systems where the relevant software is installed.
 In HPCA Standard, Settings Profiles must be deployed to targeted machines by using the Settings Management area on the Management tab of the console.
-See Settings Management on page 112.
+See Settings Management on page 136.

 Once settings profiles have been created and deployed, it is possible to see summary reports about the software giving administrators visibility to the run-time data of this software.
+See Settings Management Reports on page 172.